 Turn on both hemispheres of your brain

 Cross Crawl – stand up and alternately lift one leg and tap your knee with the opposite hand.
-Reverse by lifting other leg and tapping that knee with opposite hand.
+Reverse by lifting the other leg and tapping that knee with the opposite hand.
 Repeat for 2 minutes.